cailinpitt/Pedestrian-and-bike-crashes/README.md

 ---

 ### Advanced
+#### Weekly and monthly summary
+The bot can tweet weekly and monthly summaries of the number of incidents it reported, on the last day of the week and month.
+Use the `--summary` flag when running the bot.
+It will create a `summary-cityName.json` file it will use to keep track of these numbers and report.

 #### Dry Run
 Use the `--dryRun` flag to print all tweets to the console instead of posting on Twitter.